Solving Sudoku puzzles

 end

-You have created conditions for the fulfilment of all three puzzle solving rules and entered the clues into the variable x
+You have created conditions for the fulfillment of all three rules for solving puzzles and added hints to the variable x.
+Now you can solve the optimization problem.:

 optimize!(sudoku_milp)